 • You will get a court order to pay the debt

-If they cannot:
+If they cannot prove this:

 • The court should dismiss their claim